mchenna9624/firebaseauth/README.md

 Let’s move on to Angular.
 We are going to create a Todo app.
 We will be able to CRUD (create-read-update-delete) tasks:

-Live Demo: Angular 2 Todo app preview
+Live Demo: <a href="https://stormy-woodland-23554.herokuapp.com/">Angular 2 Todo app</a>